 But no one teaches this.
 There’s no Ad Copywriting 101 in college.

-Instead, there are an abundance of free resources online that will teach you everything needed to know to instantly improve your AdWords copy.
+Instead, there are an abundance of free resources online that will teach you everything needed to know to instantly improve your Google Ads (AdWords) copy.
 No formal education or expensive tuition required.

 Gary Halbert was like the OG internet infomarketer in his day.
 And he’s got a rap sheet to prove it.

 His ads were excellent.
 The products in his ads?
 Not so much.

 One thing leads to another (as they usually do) and he winds up in jail.
 Apparently, though, prison is an excellent productivity hack (no free Wi-Fi).

 While there, Gary decided to make the most of his incarceration by writing to his son.
 You know, passing down his fatherly wisdom and all that.

 And thus, The Boron Letters came to be.

 It’s not always PC.
 But it is entertaining.
 Vastly interesting lessons that range from life to business to copywriting.